Fedjmike/cucats-python/exercises/word-count.md

     do_something()
 ```

 * Can you use this to count how many times each word appears in a string?
-What extra data structures would you need to achieve this?
+What extra data structure(s) would you need to achieve this?
 Have a go.
 * You could start by counting how many occurences of a particular word there are, then extend this to counting all the distinct words in the string.